-Doctor of Philosophy in Biology Application deadline: January 1 requirements.
+Doctor of Philosophy in Biology

+Students pursuing this degree choose between two broad areas of specialization, a marine environmental biology option or a neurobiology/cell biology option.
+Each option specifies particular course work and other requirements.
 A minimum total of 60 units is required, consisting of formal courses, seminars and research credit.
 At least 24 of the minimum 60 total units required are to be formal graduate course work (lecture or seminar courses).
 Candidates must also pass a screening examination to determine competence and point out deficiencies, fulfill a research tool requirement (computer skills, biostatistics, quantitative chemistry), and meet the residency and other requirements of the Graduate School.
 Because teaching experience is considered to be an important part of graduate training, each student is required to serve at least two semesters as a teaching assistant within the department.